-Supporting you and your Family during the Summer Holidays
+Supporting you and your Family during the Summer Months

-Below we have collated some useful sources of information on activity ideas, childcare provision and support, both within the University and the Sheffield area, to help support you and your family during the summer holidays.
+Below we have collated some useful sources of information on activity ideas, wellbeing resources and support, both within the University and the Sheffield area, to help support you and your family during the summer months.

 Summer Activity Ideas

 Our Summer Activity Guide for children contains 6 weeks of activity ideas for both younger and older children, to keep them occupied over the summer holidays.

 My Activity Passport developed by the Department for Education is an editable activity checklist for children under 11.
 Although social distancing may mean some activities are not currently feasible, you can tailor the remaining activities to suit your child and their interests.